Nquxii/nao/README.md

 # nao.py - Never leave your terminal!

-Nao.py is a nice and clear terminal bot that outlines your day and displays what you need it to.
+Nao.py is a simple terminal bot that outlines your day and displays what you need it to.
 Get your boost for the day and move forward with your goals.